WESTON STUCCO TORONTO

 4/4/2015

-There is always quite a stir over colors in stucco Toronto.
-The designers, architects and owners want the colors that will make the project sell more quickly, add appeal, match existing schemes and make an aesthetically beautiful project.
-The contractor warns that heavily pigmented colors are expensive, troublesome and susceptible to problems.
-What is the answer?
-It is of course complicated and pros and cons must be weighed.
-Let’s start with the most asked questions about stucco and color:
+There is always quite a stir over colours in stucco in Toronto.
+The designers, architects and owners want the colours that will make the project sell more quickly, add appeal, match existing schemes and make an aesthetically beautiful project.

-1. Pigments are expensive and when you get over a Kilo the price goes up?
-This is true.
-Typically manufacturers allow one pound of pigment in a sack of stucco Toronto with no extra charge.
-Blue and Green are the exception as they are more expensive colors.
-Pigment is by far the highest cost raw material in stucco Toronto by weight.
-When custom homes want that rich earth tone with four pounds of color it can be as much as twenty dollars extra per sack.
-Remember though, if we are talking about a high end custom home then the homeowner should get what they want for an exterior color.
-A very large custom home might use 100 sacks of stucco and even at 20 dollars this is only 2000 dollars more.
+When custom homes want that rich earth tone with four pounds of colour, it can be as much as twenty dollars extra per sack.
+Remember, though, if we are talking about a high-end custom home, then the homeowner should get what they want for an exterior colour.
+A huge custom home might use 100 sacks of stucco, and even at $20, this is only $2000 more.

 Toronto, ON - PP-5223